mattludwigs/major_tom/README.md

 The goal of this project is to simulate the distributed nature of communication between an operator's console, a ground station, and a satellite.

+A secondary goal of this is to have fun and learn.

 ## Usage

 ```elixir